 When people talk of the “rhythm game” genre, they’re probably referencing either Rock Band or Guitar Hero.
 But over the years, we’ve seen a staggering number of great music games that don’t belong to these two franchises.
-Whether you’re banging on bongos, spinning a fake turntable, or flailing your arms around in virtual reality, the genre has done it all.
+Whether you’re banging on bongos, spinning a fake turntable, or flailing your arms around in a VR game, the genre has done it all.
 Many of them are no longer in production — and several require proprietary plastic controllers — but the following 12 titles are among the best rhythm games the industry has ever seen.

 Rock Band 3